github/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 Aside pathos, architecture pattern (no matter which one in particular) gives you structure and decoupling of dependencies, so you can easily make changes in the future.
-But if its rules are not followed, e.g. you perform network request in presenter instead of data source or use data sources directly in the interactor instead of putting them in repository, you'll have problems in the future, because you may not be able to easily substitute your components or fix their implementation to comply with updated requirements.
+But if its rules are not followed, e.g. you perform network request in presenter (or even in Activity) instead of data source or use data sources directly in the interactor instead of putting them in repository, you'll have problems in the future, because you may not be able to easily substitute your components or fix their implementation to comply with updated requirements.

 ## Abstract dependencies through the interface

-I've noticed that developers often tend to use third-party libraries directly, without abstracting them throug an interface specific to the given circumstances.
+I've noticed that developers often tend to use third-party libraries directly, without abstracting them through an interface specific to the given circumstances.
 Most of the times it's fine, but in case of huge refactoring or breaking changes in newer version of the library, you may have to change the code in a lot of places, increasing chances to break it.